 However, you will need to clean out the skin folds on their face regularly, as these can be a breeding ground for bacteria if left unattended.
 If you let them go too long, an infection can result.

-Neither breed needs much in the way of bathing, so you can get away with only scrubbing them down a couple times a year.
+Neither breed needs much in the way of bathing, so you can get away with only scrubbing them down a couple of times a year.